What Type of Training Does FPS Offer?

 In 2014, FPS partnered with the US Forest Service to conduct an initial Active Shooter Exercise and invited the Lakewood Police to participate.

-In real life, FPBS teaches three options in an Active Shooter scenario, RUN, HIDE, or FIGHT.
+- FPS teaches three options in an Active Shooter scenario, RUN, HIDE, or FIGHT.
 In the exercise there are only two options for safety of all involved and that is to RUN or HIDE.
-Since the initial exercise, FPS has conducted more of exercises.
+Since the initial exercise, FPS has conducted more exercises.

 - All of these exercises include an after action with the employees and it is great to hear the impact the exercise has had on each of them.
 Some employees do both the RUN and HIDE as they try to escape and learn the shooter is between them and the exit door and find another place to hide.

 - Many local authorities and federal agencies have partnered with FPS to conduct active shooter trainings, including, Lakewood Police, Wheatridge Police, Jefferson County Sheriff, Colorado State Patrol, Brighton Police, Aurora Police, Arapahoe County Sheriff, Englewood Police, Greenwood Village Police, US Marshals, GSA OIG, HUD OIG, SSA OIG, IRS OIG.

 - Additionally, employees volunteer to be victims and this is a vital role to make this exercise work.
 Their role is to distract the employees trying to get out and distract the law enforcement that is coming in to find the shooter.
 They have all done a fabulous job in their role!

 - Fire departments also participate and practice rescuing the victims, including West Metro Fire and Rescue, Golden Fire Department, Aurora Fire and Rescue, AMR ambulance staff, and Stadium Ambulance staff.
 It is great for all of us to work together and build rapport.